miklevin/MikeLev.in/_posts/2023-05-30-alpha-go-in-the-app-store-is-the-bat-signal-i-ve-been-waiting-for.md

 My kid is on the verge of their Bet Mitzvah.
 I luckily managed to score an invite.
 You'd think it wouldn't be so hard.
 But I'll do my part to make sure that event go off without a hitch.
-I want to build my kid up the best I can, despite the many challenges to that end that I encounter.
+I want to build my kid up the best I can, despite many challenges they encounter.
 You can either tear someone down or build them up.
-People can be cruel, and I see a lot of tearing down around me.
+People can be cruel, and I see a lot of tearing down around me in society.
+What the public did to Bing.
 It's time we built up a few good souls.
 The important ones who can make a difference.

 I think I'll get them that new 3D printer they've been asking for.
 Or maybe a CRISPR.
 We've got some Tardigrade Circuses to build.
 And maybe some freaky